jfolz/shufflish/README.md

 to generate different permutations of a domain.
 It maps an index `i` to `(i * prime + offset) % domain`, where `domain` is the size of the range of integers.
-If we select `prime` to be comprime with `domain`, then this function is bijective, i.e., for every output in the desired range, there exists exactly one input from the same range that maps to it.
+If we select `prime` to be coprime with `domain`, then this function is bijective, i.e., for every output in the desired range, there exists exactly one input from the same range that maps to it.